Frequently Asked Questions

 How does a school board balance the need to provide a quality education with the need to respond to the local taxpayer burden?

 Balancing educational offerings with local finances requires making difficult choices.
-We’ve put off maintenance needs on our buildings for years in order to keep budget increases low as we prioritized improving our educational offerings.
-The board will need to communicate the facility and educational needs to the public and listen to what the public feels are priorities.
+We’ve begun addressing maintenance needs on our buildings that were postponed for years in order to keep budget increases low as we prioritized improving our educational offerings.
+The board communicates the facility and educational needs to the public and listens to what the public feels are priorities.
 I suggest that any interested community members attend the Community Engagement & Communications Committee meetings for broad discussions of the issues that concern them.
 They could also attend the Education or Finance & Facilities Committee meetings for more targeted discussions.

 What are your thoughts on the current and the proposed budget for your school district?

 I think this is a good budget and encourage a YES vote.
-I’ve served on the Fiscal Planning/Finance committee for years now, and I think the current budget proposal is reasonable and conservatively estimates revenues.
-I agree with the proposal we will have implemented for the second year now which provides for surplus funds of the current fiscal year to be added to the Repair Reserve Fund, which may provide monies for repairs without increasing the tax burden.
+I’ve served on the Finance committee for years now, and I think the current budget proposal is reasonable and conservatively estimates revenues.

 As a board member, where would you look to make budget cuts?

-In past financial planning/budget sessions, we have found areas to cut (ex. purchases of new desks and administrative salaries), but there is little “fat” to cut because so much of the budget is fixed contractually or by state law.
+In past financial planning/budget sessions, we have found areas to cut (ex. equipment and administrative salaries), but there is little “fat” to cut because so much of the budget is fixed contractually or by state law.
 I think this year we have a solid budget plan.

 Are there any areas you would not consider cutting?